The world is a geological marvel, boasting a plethora of unique rock formations shaped by millions of years of natural processes.

 12. The Rock of Guatapè | Colombia

-One of my favorite places in Colombia is Guatape, not only is it super cute but it’s surrounded by breath-taking nature.
-Its most iconic landmark is the giant Rock of Guatapè – also known as the Stone of El Peñol.
+One of my favorite places in Colombia is Guatape.
+Not only is it super cute, the surrounding nature is breath-taking.
+The town’s most iconic landmark is the giant Rock of Guatapè – also known as the Stone of El Peñol.

 El Peñol is the neighbouring town, and they have been bickering with Guatapè over who it rightfully belongs to for ages.
 In fact, you’ll see the letter ‘G’ and an incomplete ‘U’ boldly painted on one side of the rock until the residents of El Peñol found out and demanded they stop at once!

-There are over 700 steps to reach the top, but when you do it with zero sleep combined with the mother of all hangovers, trust me, it’ll feel more like 7000 steps!
+There are over 700 steps to reach the top.
+Let me tell you, it’s no easy task with zero sleep along with the mother of all hangovers.
+Trust me, it’ll feel more like 7000 steps!

 Read more → Climbing the Giant Rock of Guatape